mcopstein/ScientificComputingNewApproach/README.md

 # Scientific Computing: A New Approach

 This is a  book on Scientific Computing  written collaboratively by myself and a group of 23 students.

+## Contribution guidelines

+If you want to contribute to the project check the contribution guidelines on the `CONTRIBUTING.md` file.